Post Adoption Depression

 Every adoptive parent expects that after working so hard to become a parent, they will feel nothing but joy and thankfulness at the gift that is their child.
 More often these feelings of joy are mixed with feelings of being overwhelmed and worry about not “falling madly in love at first sight”.
 Throw in the exhaustion of any major life change, and you have the makings for post-adoption depression.

-We have seen no research on how many adoptive parents experience post-adoption depression, but anecdotally from members in our online support community, we believe that it occurs more often when:
+We have seen no research on how many adoptive parents experience depression post-adoption, but anecdotally from members in our online support community, we believe that it occurs more often when:

 - Parents have unrealistic expectations of what the transition period will be like.